Frequently asked questions

 The hardware requirements for running a Forta scan node are described here.

 Yes!
-Forta supports scanning on several blockchains including Ethereum, Polygon, BSC, Avalanche, Arbitrum, Optimism and Fantom.
+Forta supports scanning on several blockchains including Ethereum, Polygon, BNB Chain, Avalanche, Arbitrum, Optimism and Fantom.
 Scan nodes are able to scan any EVM-compatible blockchain.

 What makes a good bot?